suryamurugan/nischte-200/docs/apiSpecs.md

 ## User Management

+> User management might not be followed since we are using other service⬇️.

 - POST `/register`: To allow users and shop owners to register with the system.
 The request should include user details (name, email, password, and role - user or owner).
 - POST `/login`: For authentication purposes.
 It will validate user credentials and return a token for further requests.
 - GET `/profile`: Fetch user or shop owner profile details.